opentwilight/libtwilight/readme.md

 	- List of disjoint pools, eg. one for MEM1 and MEM2
 - Friendly DSI and ISI exception crash handler (segfault)
 	- With future plans to implement lazy loading within these handlers
+- Return to loader on return from main()
 - Basic maths functions (similar to list in C standard math.h)

-## Secondary TODO

-- Custom libc implementation that wraps libtwilight
+- Start work on custom libc implementation that wraps libtwilight
 	- libtwilight **must not** depend on libc, libc must depend on libtwilight
 	- limited POSIX

+## Secondary TODO

+- Finish libc
 - Custom threading implementation
 	- Use decrement register for scheduling software interrupts
 	- Synchronisation primitives (atomics, semaphores, etc)